royal99king/LARA/#Readme_First.txt

 3. Configure Esp8266 see at_commands.txt
 4. Flash Main.ino to you ardunio.
 Before flashing enter your API of thingspeak.
 5. Configure your thingspeak.
+6. You can add your twitter account to gets live tweets.

 Field1 is level.
 Field2 is rate.